-- Minimum distance from sewer and water 1.
-3 m 2 m
+1. Minimum distance from sewer and water 3 m

-- 2. Minimum distance from fibre optics
+2. Minimum distance from fibre optics 2 m

-- 3. Minimum distance from gas
+3. Minimum distance from gas 1 m

-- Minimum distance from hydro 4.
+4. Minimum distance from hydro 1 m

-- Minimum distance from telephone 5.
-1 m
+5. Minimum distance from telephone 1 m

-- 6. Under certain situations the minimum distances indicated above may be adjusted with the approval of the Parks & Open Spaces Section.
+6. Under certain situations Parks & Open Spaces Section may adjust the minimum distances indicated above.

-2.3 Tree Planting Soil Volume Requirements
+3.4 Tree Planting Soil Volume Requirements

-- All street trees within the municipal road allowances require 15 m3 of soil 1. volume for adequate tree growth and development. - All trees within other municipal lands and parks require 30m3 of soil 2. volume. - The soil volumes of 15m3 and 30m3 shall be based on a soil depth of a 3. minimum of 500mm and a maximum of 1000mm of approved topsoil conforming to specification section 02921, above a well-drained sub soil or drainage layer. - 4.
+- 1. All street trees within the municipal road allowances require 15 m3 of soil volume for adequate tree growth and development. - 2.
+All trees within other municipal lands and parks require 30m3 of soil - 3.
+The soil volumes of 15m3 and 30m3 shall be based on a soil depth of a minimum of 500mm and a maximum of 1000mm of approved topsoil conforming to specification section 02921, above a well-drained sub soil or drainage layer. - 4.
 Groups of trees can share soil volume, for example, through the use of continuous soil planters.
 The use of soil cells and root pathways is encouraged to increase soil volume areas and link non-continuous soil areas.
 The extent of volume sharing is to be reviewed with the Manager - 5.
 In the case of engineered structural soils, only the soil portion (20 percent) is counted towards the minimum soil volume requirement.

-2.4 Tree Maintenance Requirements
+3.5 Tree Maintenance Requirements

-- 1. It is the responsibility of the Developer/ Contractor to maintain all newly planted trees planted on Municipal lands as per item 3.10 in specification section 02950 from the date of initial acceptance to the end of the two year warranty period. - 2.
-Required maintenance per tree is to include: - Water to maintain soil moisture conditions to a depth of 300 mm .1 min. for optimum growth and health of plant material without causing erosion. - Supply water bags as per specification section 02950 and .2 maintain in good repair.
-Fill a minimum of one time per week from May 1st to June 30th and September 1st to October 31st.
-Fill a minimum of two times per week from July 1st to August 31st.
-Reform damaged soil saucers. - .3 Remove weeds as required. .4 - Replace or respread damaged, missing or disturbed mulch. .5 Ensure mulch depth at end of warranty period is 75mm. - If required to control insects, fungus and disease, use appropriate .6 control methods in accordance with Federal, Provincial and Municipal regulations.
-Obtain product approval from Project Manager prior to application.

-- .7 Apply fertilizer in early spring as indicated by soil test. - .8 Remove dead, broken or hazardous branches from plant material. - .9 Keep tree supports in proper repair and adjustment. - .10 Remove tree supports and remaining species labels at the end of the warranty period. - .11 Level soil saucers at the end of the warranty period. - .12 Remove and replace dead plants and plants not in healthy growing condition.
-Make replacements in same manner as specified for original plantings. - .13 Conduct a structural prune as required by a Certified Arborist to the satisfaction of the City Forester at the end of the warranty period. - .14 Submit monthly written reports to Project Manager identifying: - .1 Maintenance work carried out. - .2 Development and condition of plant material. - .3 Preventative or corrective measures required which are outside Contractor's responsibility.
+- 1. The Parks & Open Spaces Standard for maintenance per tree is to include: - .1 Water to maintain soil moisture conditions to a depth of 300 mm min. for optimum growth and health of plant material without causing erosion. - The Parks & Open Spaces Section will supply water bags as per specification section 02950.
+Contractor to maintain in good repair.
+Fill a minimum of one time per week from May 1St to June 30th and September 1St to October 31St.
+Fill a minimum of two times per week from July 1St to August 31St. - .3 Reform damaged soil saucers. - .4 Remove weeds as required. - .5 Replace or re-spread damaged, missing or disturbed mulch.
+Ensure mulch depth is 75mm. - .6 If required to control insects, fungus and disease, use appropriate control methods in accordance with Federal, Provincial and Municipal regulations.
+Obtain product approval from Project Manager prior to application. - .7 Apply fertilizer in early spring as indicated by soil test. - .8 Remove dead, broken or hazardous branches from plant material. - .9 Keep tree supports in proper repair and adjustment. - .10 Remove tree supports and remaining species labels after one year. - .11 Level soil saucers after one year. - .12 Remove and replace dead plants and plants not in healthy growing condition.
+Make replacements in same manner as specified for original plantings. - .13 Conduct a structural prune as required by a Certified Arborist to the satisfaction of the City Forester after 2 years. - .14 Submit monthly written reports to Project Manager identifying: - .1 Maintenance work carried out. - .2 Development and condition of plant material. - .3 Preventative or corrective measures required which are outside Contractor's responsibility.

-2.5 Adjacent Lot Owner Notification Requirements
+3.6 Adjacent Lot Owner Notification Requirements